dimanikulin/dimanikulin/incubator/ChatGPT.md

 interesting facts about 6

 can you provide what picture I can use for such text?

+And yesm you must review its replies - it is Language Model only.

 ## Cases when ChatGPT did not help me